ekoindia/openapi-spec/markdown/README.md

 ### 3. Fetch BBPS Bill API
 Fetch a user's bill for any utility operator.

-#### Description

-> **Note:**
-> - Some operators may not support the bill fetch.
-> - Ensure that the BBPS service is activated for your agent on production before using the APIs.

-> **Precautions:**
-> - Get the list of parameters required for each operator from the result of the Get Operator Parameters API.
-> - The parameter names should be exactly the same as `param_name` specified in the operator info API.
-> - The values passed in the request body should adhere to `param_type` and regex specifications.

 #### Details
 - **Method:** GET
 - **URL Endpoint:** /customer/payment/bbps/bill
 - **Request Structure:**
   - **Query Parameters:**
     - **initiator_id** (string / required) - Your registered mobile number (See Platform Credentials for UAT)
     - **user_code** (string / required) - User code value of the retailer from whom the request is coming